Gati Shakti Master Plan: All you need to know about it

-In another push for the infrastructure sector in India, the Narendra Modi-led government has come out with Rs 100 crore Gati Shakti master plan.
+In another push for the infrastructure sector in India, the Narendra Modi-led government has come out with Rs 100 lakh crore Gati Shakti master plan.
 The plan was first announced from the ramparts of the Red Fort on August 15.
 After the announcement of national infrastructure pipeline, and the national monetisation pipeline, this is the third big step and a long impending reform in the direction of infrastructure development in India.

 Gati Shakti is different from the already announced national infrastructure pipeline and national monetisation pipeline; Gati Shakti master plan is more about bringing the coordination for the planning of all infrastructure connectivity projects that have been announced under the national infrastructure pipeline.
 Simply put, the Gati Shakti master plan will bring maximum planning and coordination and minimise delays between the government stakeholders, in this case, various ministries.
 The master plan would be focusing more on ending inter-ministerial silos.